Vilambita Sutra: Slow Music on the Bamboo Flute Bansuri.

 Slow Music on My Bansuri: The sounds of my bansuri, with the reference note at the bass C#3, are naturally soothing and pleasant.
 With more emphasis on delicate raga-based melody than pronounced tala-based rhythmic passages, I wish to create intricate and exquisite soundscapes that open up your mind to explore uncharted paths in your own imagination.
 I weave the natural and sonorous tones of the bamboo flute into acoustic patterns with depth and texture so as to facilitate a state of mindful being with emotional balance and inner peace.

-Classical Music of India: The seven notes of the saptak (group or seven or the range of an octave) are sung as Sa, Re, Ga, Ma, Pa, Dha, and Ni; they are written as S, R, G, M, P, D, and N. The notes are approximately equivalent to Do, Re, Mi, Fa, Sol, La, and Ti (Si), or C, D, E, F, G, A, and B in Western music.
+Classical Music of India: The seven notes of the saptak (group of seven or the range of an octave) are sung as Sa, Re, Ga, Ma, Pa, Dha, and Ni; they are written here as S, R, G, M, P, D, and N. The notes are approximately equivalent to Do, Re, Mi, Fa, Sol, La, and Ti (Si), or C, D, E, F, G, A, and B in Western music.
 The komal (soft or flat) version of a note is indicated by the underline.
 The tivra (augmented or sharp) version of the fourth note is indicated as M’.
 In the tradition of Hindustani classical music, each raga is assigned a specific period of the day or a particular season as the most appropriate time to render, enjoy, appreciate, and benefit from the effects of the designated set of notes and passages derived using them, while respecting certain rules and norms.
 Each raga also is associated with a specific rasa or bhava that corresponds to a particular mood or sentiment.

 My Offering: I would like to present, for your listening pleasure, my renditions in ati vilambit ek tala, a rhythm with 12 beats per cycle, at 12 and 18 bpm, of the following ragas.
 Click on the name of the raga to listen to the music and view the related image.
+The following tracks are also available on my YouTube channel!

 Vibhas: A meditative raga for sunrise, using the notes S, R, G, P, D.